kralicky/jobserver/docs/rfd.md

   // A list of methods that the role allows access to.
 The method names must
   // not be qualified with the service name.
 All methods must exist in the
   // named service.
-For example, `rpc Bar` in `service Foo` should be "Bar". repeated string allowedMethods = 3;
+For example, `rpc Bar` in `service Foo` should be "Bar". repeated AllowedMethod allowedMethods = 3;
 }

+enum Scope {
+  CurrentUser = 0; // default, allows access to jobs created by the current user AllUsers    = 1; // allows access to jobs created by any user }

+message AllowedMethod {
+  // The name of the method.
+  string name = 1;
+  // The scope that the method applies to (all users, or current user) Scope scope = 2;
+}

-// Describes a role binding, associating a single role with one or more subjects. message RoleBindings {
+// Describes a role binding, associating a single role with one or more users. message RoleBindings {
   // An arbitrary unique identifier for the role binding. string id = 1;
   // An existing role id.
   string roleId = 2;
-  // A list of subjects that the role applies to.
-A subject generally refers to
+  // A list of users (usernames/emails) that the role applies to. repeated string users = 3;
-  // a named user or group, but the actual meaning is left as an implementation
-  // detail for the server, as it largely depends on how its authentication
-  // system is configured.
-  repeated string subjects = 3;
 }

 ```